mikededo/eslint-plugin-svelte-tailwindcss/CONTRIBUTING.md

 duplicate the functionality with Prettier.
 Also, it is an opinionated decision based on `@antfu`'s article: [Why I don't use prettier](https://antfu.me/posts/why-not-prettier).

+### Testing

+This project is configured to use `vitest` for testing.
+Its strongly recommended that you also check for the coverage of the added code (with `bun test:cov`).
+Not only it can help you find out possible missing tests, but even redundant code that could be removed, safely.
+However, there's no required threshold for the coverage.

-### Pull request
+## Pull request

 - Create a pull request with a meaningful title and description.
 Ensure your code is properly tested.
 - In case your PR is related to an issue, use one of the following [GitHub keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to link pull requests to the issues.
 - Create a changeset with your changes through `bun changeset`.
+Commit the changeset with `chore: add changeset` as the commit message.
-- Once approved, the PR will be merged using the `squash and merge` strategy.
+- Once approved, the PR will be merged using the `rebase` strategy.